mwilkens1/covid_survey/README.md

 ## Results<a name="results"></a>

-The web visualiation can be found on the Eurofound website (link to follow).
+The web visualiation can be found on the [Eurofound website](https://www.eurofound.europa.eu/data/covid-19).
 It is deployed on shinyapps.io.
 The benchmark is only available to respondents to the survey.
 The dashboard is not publicly available.